 Everyone these days wants a brighter, whiter smile, but we need to spare a thought about the health of our teeth too.
-Whiter teeth does not necessarily mean that our teeth and gums are healthy.
+Whiter teeth do not necessarily mean that our teeth and gums are healthy.
 So to help you on your journey to a healthier mouth, Dr Giulia D’Anna, Founder iDental shares her top 10 tips.

 image via pinterest

 For dental decay to take place, we need bacteria and sugar in our mouth.
 The bacteria converts the sugar into acid.
 Sticky foods generally have high sugar content, and they hang around in our mouth for a long time after we finish enjoying them.
 This means that our teeth are bathed in sugar for hours.
 Something most people don’t think of is dried fruit, which generally contains 70-80% sugar, and is also sticky.

 2. Drink plenty of water.